NaitLee/Xonotic-Map-Repo/README.md

 ## Thanks

-- @z for his work on a community repository, and keep hosting it
+- @-z- for his work on a community repository, and keep hosting it
 - Every map makers & game contributors, and the awesome game
 - The spirit of Software Freedom and Software Minimalism